janfuhrer/it-security-docs/docs/themes/Elliptic Curves in Crypto.md

 * Bilinearity: $e(xP,yQ)=e(P,Q)^{xy}$, for all $(P,Q)∈G_1 \times G_2$
 * Non-degeneracy: for all $P ∈ G_1$ there is a $Q ∈ G_2$ such that $e(P, Q) \neq 1$, and vice versa

-A bilinear map is called **pairing**, if e is computable in an efficient manner and hard to invert
+A bilinear map is called **pairing**, if $e$ is computable in an efficient manner and hard to invert

 ### Symmetric Pairing